hsk/trans/typeclass/overload2.md

 notoriously tricky to demonstrate [Blo91, Jon92a], so it is perhaps not surprising that the above conjecture shares this property.

-5 Relationship with Record Typing
+## 5 Relationship with Record Typing

 In this section we study an extension of our type system with a simple polymorphic record calculus similar to Ohori's [Oho92].
 Figure 5 details the extended calculus.
 We add to System O

- record types fl1 : 1; : : : ; ln : ng,
+- record types fl1 : τ1; : : : ; ln : τng,
- record expressions fl1 = e1 ; :::; ln = eng, and
+- record expressions fl1 = e1 ; :::; ln = eng, and
- selector functions #l.
+- selector functions #l.

 It would be easy to add record updates, as in the work of Ohori, but more dicult to handle record extension, as in the work of Wand [Wan87] or Remy [Rem89].
 Jones